On this page

-- 1. Cut your income tax bill
+- 1. Slash your income tax bill

-- 2. Avoid an insurance medical
+- 2. Avoid having a medical for insurance

 - 3. Ensure your money goes where you want

-- 5. Cheaper insurance cover, in many cases
+- 5. Cheaper insurance cover for members

-- 6. Protect against bankruptcy
+- 6. Protection against bankruptcy

 - 7. Free money from the government